stibinator/DuAEF_Duik_Docs/src/docs/duik-16-changelog.md

 - When [extracting locators and parenting accross compositions](parent-accross-compositions.md) it is now possible to use master properties (if the parent is in a precomposition, not in a "parent" composition).
 Duik will select master properties by default if the version of After Effects is more recent than 17.0.
 - Added new [Controller](controllers.md) shapes, especially for the face.
 - [Controller](controllers.md) icons can now be flipped (see the effect of the controller).
+- French and Spanish translations have been completed and improved.

 #### Fixes